 “If I was designing a fruit to beguile every child in he world, I would design the Pixie Crunch.
 Crisp as a chip, sweet as candy.
 Fits perfectly in a pint-size hand.
 Irresistibly red.”Apples Of Uncommon Character: 123 Heirlooms, Modern Classics, & Little-Known Wonders, by Rowan Jacobsen

-Crispin (also Mutsu) is a sweet-tart, crisp and juicy all-purpose modern apple variety.
+Crispin (also called Mutsu) is a sweet-tart, crisp, and juicy all-purpose modern apple variety.
 Developed in Japan, these apples have a yellow-green peel with an orange-red patchy blush.
-Crispin apples are known for their crisp texture and well-balanced sweetness, and are a reliable and versatile variety.
+Crispin Apples are known for their crisp texture and well-balanced sweetness and are a reliable and versatile variety.

-Crispin/Mutsu apples are quite sweet with a nice balanced acidity.
-The flavour is subtle and delicate, especially after a month or two in storage.
+Crispin/Mutsu Apples are quite sweet with nice balanced acidity.
+The flavor is subtle and delicate, especially after a month or two in storage.
 They have a little bit of that lovely green-apple sour tang.
-These apples are wonderful to eat fresh off the tree, but are also well known for their use in baking.
+These apples are wonderful to eat fresh off the tree but are also well known for their use in baking.

 McIntosh is a tart-sweet, tender all-purpose heirloom apple variety.
 Discovered in Ontario, Canada, these apples develop a distinctive bright red blush over their bright green peel.
-McIntosh apples are known as one of the best apples for applesauce, and are also a favourite fresh-eating variety for tart apple lovers.
+McIntosh Apples are known as one of the best apples for applesauce and are also a favorite fresh-eating variety for tart apple lovers.

-The soft pulp of McIntosh apples cooks quickly, and should be used in recipes where a pureed apple texture is desirable.
+The soft pulp of McIntosh apples cooks quickly and should be used in recipes where a pureed apple texture is desirable.
 It is quite common to mix tender McIntosh apples with firmer Granny Smiths to make a well-textured apple pie filling.
-The mac is also one of the best-tasting apples to use in applesauce.

-The McIntosh apple is often used in apple breeding due to its popular flavour and cold-hardy nature.
-Offspring varieties of the McIntosh apple include Empire, Spencer, Cortland, Macoun, Spartan.
-It’s also a grandparent to the Liberty apple.
+The McIntosh Apple is often used in apple breeding due to its popular flavor and cold-hardy growth characteristics.
+Offspring varieties of the McIntosh Apple include Empire, Cortland, Macoun, Spartan, and Spencer varieties.
+It’s also a grandparent to the Liberty Apple.

 Empire is a tart, tender all-purpose modern apple variety.
 Developed in New York State, these apples were bred from McIntosh and Red Delicious parents, leading to soft and tart flesh inside an attractive deep red peel.
 These apples are known as some of the most attractive deep-red tart-tasting apples.

-Cortland apples have a gentle tart-sweet flavour when ripe.
+Cortland Apples have a gentle tart-sweet flavor when ripe.
 Under-ripe fruit can be quite tart, while over-ripe apples can be soft, sweet, and mealy.
-Choose freshly-picked fruits for the best flavour and texture.
+Choose freshly-picked fruits for the best taste and texture.
 Snap these apples up while they’re in season (October-December).

 Macoun is a tart-sweet, juicy, all-purpose heritage apple variety.
 Like Cortland, Macoun was developed in New York state more than 100 years ago.
 The Macoun is a cross between the McIntosh and the Jersey Black apple.
 The result is like a sweeter Mac with a darker peel.
 Yum!

-Macoun apples are very well balanced in terms of the amounts of acidity and sweetness.
-Flavour varies from year to year and from region to region, but is generally regarded as excellent.
-The flavour of the Macoun apple is sometimes regarded as more complex than that of other McIntosh offspring like the Cortland and the Empire.
+Macoun Apples are very well balanced in terms of the amounts of acidity and sweetness.
+Flavor varies from year to year and from region to region but is generally regarded as excellent.
+The flavor of the Macoun Apple is sometimes regarded as more complex than that of other McIntosh offspring like the Cortland and the Empire.

 Bramley’s Seedling is a tart, crisp, heirloom cooking apple.
 Discovered in the UK more than 200 years ago, this culinary apple is yellow with pretty rosy-red stripes down the sides.
-Bramley’s apple is known for its sharp acidity that mellows to a lovely complex apple flavour in baked dishes.
+Bramley’s Apple is known for its sharp acidity that mellows to a lovely complex apple flavor in baked dishes.

 Esopus Spitzenburg is a tart, crisp, all-purpose heirloom apple variety.
 Discovered in New York state, these apples have smooth yellow-green skin with deep red stripes.
-Esopus Spitzenburg apples are known for their incredible depth of flavour and are often sought out by chefs and apple connoisseurs.
+Esopus Spitzenburg Apples are known for their incredible depth of flavor and are often sought out by chefs and apple connoisseurs.

-Esopus Spitzenburg apples have the characteristic vibrant acidity of a tart apple but also have a well-balanced sweetness.
+Esopus Spitzenburg Apples have the characteristic vibrant acidity of a tart apple but also have a well-balanced sweetness.
 These are spicy, citrusy, aromatic apples.
-Like some of the best tart-sweet varieties, they have enough acid to be almost effervescent, but with enough balancing sweetness to keep from being sour.
+Like some of the best tart-sweet varieties, they have enough acid to be almost effervescent, but with enough balanced sweetness to keep from being sour.

 Egremont Russet is a tart-sweet, dry, all-purpose heirloom apple variety.
-Discovered in England, these apples have a rough peel that’s completely covered with russetting, which makes them look a bit like a round potato.
+Discovered in England, these apples have a rough peel that’s completely covered with russeting, which makes them look a bit like a round potato.
 But these apples are a diamond in the rough!
-Egremont Russet apples are known for their unique and distinctive flavour profile.
+Egremont Russet Apples are known for their unique and distinctive flavor profile.

-Egremont Russet apples have both sweetness and acidity, but also an unexpected nutty flavour.
+Egremont Russet Apples have both sweetness and acidity, but also an unexpected nutty flavor.
 These are woodsy, smoky apples that are unlike anything you’ll find at the supermarket.
-Egremont Russet apples are perfect for serving on a cheese board or pressing into your own custom apple juice or apple cider.
+Egremont Russet Apples are perfect for serving on a cheese board or pressing into your own custom apple juice or apple cider.

 Hudson’s Golden Gem is a sweet, juicy, all-purpose heritage apple variety.
 Discovered in Oregon, this chance seedling apple is fully russeted – meaning it has that rough, brown, potato-like skin.
-Hudson’s Golden Gem is known as a favourite of apple connoisseurs and locavores, who search it out for its top-notch flavour.
+Hudson’s Golden Gem is known as a favorite of apple connoisseurs and locavores, who search it out for its top-notch flavor.

-Hudson’s Golden Gem apples are sweet and pear-like with the nutty aromatics that are classic for russet-style apples.
-They’re a juicy and tender fruit.
-Try one fresh to experience the raw flavour, but they can also be used to make applesauce or added to cooked apple recipes to add a wonderful depth of flavour.
+Hudson’s Golden Gem Apples are sweet and pear-like with nutty aromatics that are classic for russet-style apples.
+They are juicy and tender fruits.
+Try one fresh to experience the raw flavor, but they can also be used to make applesauce or added to cooked apple recipes to add a wonderful depth of flavor.

 Ginger Gold is a sweet-tart, crisp, all-purpose modern apple variety.
 Discovered by chance in Virginia, these apples are small with a yellow-green peel.
 They are known as one of the best-tasting early apple varieties, and are sometimes harvested in late July!

-Fiesta apples have a balanced sweet-tart taste with a well-rounded flavour.
+Fiesta Apples have a balanced sweet-tart taste with a well-rounded flavor.
 They can be substituted for Cox’s apples if need be, as they’re quite similar in taste and almost as aromatic.
 Fiesta apples are wonderful to eat fresh, juiced, in applesauce, or as part of your apple pie filling blend.

 Fameuse is a sweet-tart, tender, fresh-eating heirloom apple variety.
 Also called Snow Apple, this French-Canadian beauty has bright red skin and snow-white flesh.
-Fameuse/Snow apples are known as a specialty apple that’s available for a few months after harvest, typically October-December.
+Fameuse/Snow Apples are known as specialty apples that are available for a few months after harvest, typically October-December.